Weather4cast 2025

 Can you predict future rain patterns with modern machine learning algorithms?
 Apply spatio-temporal modelling to complex dynamic systems!
 Get access to unique large-scale data and demonstrate temporal and spatial transfer learning under strong distributional shifts!
 We provide a super-resolution challenge of high relevance to forecasting unusual local events, where you need to predict future weather as measured by ground-based hi-res rain radar weather stations.
 Exploit data fusion of high-resolution rain radar maps movies combined, large-scale multi-band satellite images, and static information like topology!

 Winning models will advance key areas of methods research in machine learning, of relevance beyond the application domain.
-The authors of competitive submissions will be invited to present at the NeurIPS Competition Track (virtual) and contribute to a joint article in a special PMLR NeurIPS Competition Proceedings volume.
+The authors of competitive submissions will be invited to present at the NeurIPS Competition Track, publish their work and contribute to a joint article in a special PMLR NeurIPS Competition Proceedings volume.

 You can already get going with the data provided.
-In the next months, we aim to also provide a stronger baseline model and we’re also working on a special pollution prediction task.
+In the next months, we aim to also provide a stronger baseline model.

 Sign up to the forums to stay in the loop!